abdulraoufatia/terraform-adf-data-pipeline/README.md

    git clone https://github.com/abdulraoufatia/terraform-adf-data-pipeline.git
    ```
 2. Create a file named `terraform.tfvars` in the root directory of this project.
-3. Copy the content from `terraform.tfvars.template` and paste it into terraform.tfvars.
+3. Copy the content from `terraform.tfvars.template` and paste it into `terraform.tfvars`.
-3. Modify the values in terraform.tfvars according to your preferences.
+3. Modify the values in `terraform.tfvars` according to your preferences.

 ```
 # Azure Resource Group